http0x22/http0x22/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Etrn
+- 🔭 I’m currently working on some shitty roblox executor
-- 🌱 I’m currently learning WPF, C# And Lua
+- 🌱 I’m currently learning WPF, C# And Roblox Lua
 - 👯 I’m looking to collaborate on Some Roblox Executors
-- 🤔 I’m looking for help with WPF
+- 🤔 I’m looking for help with C#
 - 💬 Ask me about Phonk
-- 📫 How to reach me: @hewastaken On Twitter Or http.!0x22#7454 In Discord
+- 📫 How to reach me: @sinepispenis On Twitter Or http0x22(playa)#7454 In Discord
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I Make Shitty Phonk Music Under The Name Fuckimane On Soundcloud And Fuckimane (Playa) On Youtube